dcode84/Docs/Django Docs.md

 #### OneToMany

-To set up a one to many relationship, it is mandatory to use **models.ForeignKey()** inside the model, which then points to another model / table.
+To set up a one to many relationship, it is mandatory to use **models.ForeignKey()** inside the model, which then points to another model.

 <pre>
 class Book(models.Model)
     author = models.ForeignKey(
         Author,
-        on_delete=models.CASCADE,
-        null=True
+        on_delete=models.CASCADE
     )
 </pre>